Electricity sector in Bolivia: Rural electrification efforts

 In 2002, the government established Bolivia's Rural Electrification Plan (PLABER) with the objective of contributing to the socio-economic development of rural areas through access to electricity and its efficient and productive uses.
 The short-term goal of the program was to make 200,000 new connections within five years (increasing electricity access in rural areas from 23% to 45%).
 It had been estimated that, by the end of the program, PLABER would have reached its goals by 70% of the initial objective.
-However, the model established by this program did not have significative effects in increasing coverage, expanding infrastructure and improving service quality in rural and isolated areas.
+However, the model established by this program did not have significant effects in increasing coverage, expanding infrastructure and improving service quality in rural and isolated areas.

 A new Rural Electrification Decree was approved in 2005 (Supreme Decree No. 28567).
 This new decree aims at increasing rural access through the extension and densification of electric networks, development of renewable energy and a change in the energy mix (substitution of diesel by natural gas, biomass and other renewable energies) and an increase in distribution capacity.
 The Rural Electrification Decree and its associated regulatory framework encourages stakeholders in the energy sector to establish partnerships with other government agencies to implement the rural electrification plan.
 An agreement between the Ministry of Public Works, Services and Housing and the Ministry of Education will allow for the installation of solar PV systems in rural areas in conjunction with the literacy program, “I can” (Yo, sí puedo).
 Under the pilot phase, 500 solar panels are expected to be installed.

 Recent developments

 In 2006, under President Evo Morales, a new Law for Universal Access to Electricity (Ley de Acceso Universal) was proposed.
 Under the framework of this Law, the program called ‘Electricity for a Decent Living” has been designed to improve both rural and urban electrification.
 The short-term goal (2006–2010) of the program is to increase rural electrification to 53% (connection of 210,000 new households) and urban electrification to 97% (connection of 460,000 new households).
 The medium-term goal (2010–2015) is to achieve universal access in urban areas and a 70% access in rural ones.
 In the final stages, rural access would have increased to 87% by 2020 and universal coverage would be reached by 2025.
 The Law also mandates de creation of a Common Fund for Universal Access to Public Electricity Service (FOCO) and creates a co-financing mechanism of the National Government with Prefectures, municipalities and the private sector.
 However, the Law has not been approved yet, although it is expected that the Law and the mechanisms it creates will be approved soon.

+In 2021, the Sistema Interconectado Nacional covered most parts of the country, only in the isolated southern and eastern outskirts, isolated grids remain.
+In Villazon and Yacuiba, 69 kV connections to the Argentinian grid exist.